 Title Owner Date Purpose Project Relationship St. Mary Levee District Master Plan St. Mary Parish 2010 The Plan identifies parish hurricane protection, backwater flooding, and related needs such as saltwater intrusion prevention.
-The proposed project supports this plan with flood impact resiliency and floodplain management.
-The TSP proposes elevating residential structures and floodproofing nonresidential strucures.
-These features support this mater plan.
-Breaux Bridge Comprehensive Long-Range Resiliency Plan Breaux Bridge, LA 2012 A plan to use infill development in targeted areas to manage growth and ensure long-term resilience.
-The proposed project supports this plan with flood impact resiliency and floodplain management.
-The TSP proposes elevating residential structures and floodproofing nonresidential structures.
-These features support increased resiliency this master plan.
-Iberia Parish Hurricane Protection Master Plan lberia Parish 2012 Comprehensive plan to provide protection from flooding, saltwater intrusion, tidal and storm surges associated with tropical storms and hurricanes for the lands and residents of Iberia parish.
-The proposed project supports this plan with flood impact resiliency and floodplain management.
-The TSP proposes elevating residential structures and floodproofing nonresidential strucures.
-These features support this mater plan.
+Both plans identify actions to reduce flood impacts and enhance economic resiliency through active management of the floodplain.
+The SCCL RP supports and is in alignment with the master plan.
+Breaux Bridge Comprehensive Long- Range Resiliency Plan Breaux Bridge, LA 2012 A plan to use infill development in targeted areas to manage growth and ensure long-term resilience.
+The proposed project supports this plan with flood impact resiliency and floodplain manage The RP proposes elevating residential structures and floodproofing nonresidential structure These features support increased resiliency this master plan.
+Iberia Parish Hurricane Protection Master Plan Iberia Parish 2012 Comprehensive plan to provide protection from flooding, saltwater intrusion, tidal and storm surges associated with tropical storms and hurricanes for the lands and residents of Iberia parish.
+Both plans identify actions to reduce flood impacts and enhance economic resiliency through active management of the floodplain.
+The SCCL RP supports and is in alignment with the master plan.
 Louisiana's Comprehensive Master Plan Coastal Protection and Restoration Authority of Louisiana.
 2017 Following Hurricanes Katrina and Rita in 2005, the Louisiana Legislature created the CPRAB and tasked it with coordinating the local, state, and Federal efforts to achieve comprehensive coastal protection and restoration.
 To accomplish these goals, CPRAB was charged with developing a master plan to guide our work toward a sustainable coast.
-The proposed project supports this plan with coastal resiliency and floodplain management.
-The TSP proposes elevating residential structures and floodproofing nonresidential strucures.
-These features support this mater plan.
+Both plans identify actions to reduce flood impacts and enhance economic resiliency through active management of the floodplain.
+The SCCL RP supports and is in alignment with the master plan.
+Measures screened from SCCL study but included in the Master Plans would further reduce localized reoccurring damages and if implemented would provide additional resilience to flood events.
 Restoring the Mississippi River Delta Restore the Mississippi River Delta 2018 Recommendations for Coastal Restoration Projects and Programs in Louisiana While the proposed project does not include ecosystem restoration, it would not impact local or regional restoration efforts or existing habitats.
+Measures screened from SCCL study but included in the this program may further reduce localized reoccurring damages and if implemented may provide additional resilience.
+Emergency Operations Plans Parishes 2019 The plans outline frontline emergency operations during storm events such as warning, and evacuation activities.
+Management of flood risk is a shared responsibility between local, state, and federal.
+Although active floodplain management can greatly reduce flood and life safety risk, residual risk remains requiring Emergency Operations Planning.
+SCCL evaluated RSLR impacts on a primary evacuation route (Hwy 90) and identified locations of frequent inundation.
+The RP did not substantially reduce the risk to the primary evacuation route.
+Current Emergency Operations plans support the nonstructural plan by outlying other required flood risk reduction measures that frontline emergency operations during storm events such as warning, and evacuation activities.
+It is recommended that local and state officials consider the SCCL evacuation route assessment to determine if changes to storm warning and evacuation activities is warranted.
+Morgan City and Berwick: Building the Foundation for a New Economy along the Atchafalaya River Urban Land Institute.
+2018 This report outlines a series of recommendations whose implementation requires strong community buy-in and leadership for Berwick and Morgan City, LA.
+This plan and the SCCL project strive to protect a thriving, unique, and prosperous region.
+The Washington based Urban Land Institute's Land Use Plan includes a description of its long term planning goals.
+The SSCL project has a 50-year project economic period of analysis.